 Dielectric losses due to water contamination or carbon tracking or other forms of deterioration increase by the square of the voltage, whereas dielectric losses due to corona increase exponentially as the voltage increases.
 PF/DF testing is sensitive enough to detect a deteriorated moisture problem in the insulation compared to an insulation resistance test.

 Normally, the power factor values are in the range of 5 to 10 percent.
 As the insulation deteriorates, more current will leak through the insulation and the power factor, therefore, becomes increasingly greater, (approaching 100 percent).
 Power-factor readings are taken periodically, as part of maintenance programs.
 These readings are compared, not with readings of other parts, but with previous readings on the same part.

-Power Factor test Equipment
+Transformer Power Factor Test Equipment

 Although there are several manufacturers of PF/DF test equipment, this text describes PF test methods and procedures based on the PF test equipment of Megger Instruments.
 The PF methods, theory, and principles discussed in this text are also applicable to the PF test equipment of other manufactures.

 It should be noted that in the electrical industry, especially in the utility transmission and distribution (T&D) arena, the PF test may be referred to as the Doble test because of the use of the Doble test sets when performing PF tests.
 The terms PF test and Doble test are the same.